Chapter 9.34

 9.34.020 Programs – Policies and procedures.

-The corrections facility shall establish policies and procedures for implementation of various programs.
-The policies and procedures shall, at a minimum, make provisions for:
+The corrections facility shall establish policies and procedures for the implementation of the various programs set forth in this chapter.

 9.34.030 Corrections facility programs as privilege – No right to participate – Participation may be required.

-A. Participation in programs shall be considered a privilege, and the inmate shall have no right to participate in such programs.
+A. Participation in programs shall be considered a privilege, participation shall be subject to the discretion of the corrections staff, and the inmate shall have no right to participate in such programs.
 There shall be no guarantee to any inmate that he or she will be permitted to participate in any program even after a date for participation is established.
 In the event an inmate is accepted in, or ordered to participate in, a program, and thereafter the program is not available, the inmate may be permitted to participate in another program for which he or she is eligible, subject to availability and at the sole discretion of corrections staff.

-B. Participation shall be conditioned upon the inmate meeting the qualifications of such program, and complying with applicable policies and procedures for such program.
+B. Participation shall be conditioned upon the inmate meeting the qualifications of the program, and complying with applicable policies and procedures for the program.

 C. The corrections facility may, at its discretion, require an inmate to participate in a corrections facility program against his or her will.